 - Primary Medical Conditions:

-- Obstructive sleep apnea: A disorder where there is a restriction of airflow.
-It causes difficulty in breathing during sleep.
+- Obstructive sleep apnea is a disorder with a restriction of airflow, which may cause difficulty breathing during sleep

 - Chronic pain

 - Heart failure[2,3]